 I am an Assistant Professor of Political Science at the University of Pittsburgh with a courtesy appointment in Public Policy at the Graduate School of Public and International Affairs.
 I am a scholar of comparative political development, with a focus on East Asia and Eastern Europe.
 My research uses a combination of quantitative and qualitative methods to understand two political problems that I believe are becoming more challenging and consequential than ever: environmental politics and policy; and the politics of authoritarianism and democracy.
-During the 2019-2020 academic year, I am a Visiting Assistant Professor at the University of Michigan, and a Visiting Associate at the Weiser Center for Emerging Democracies.

 I received my Ph.D. in Government from Harvard University, and my B.A. from the University of Michigan in Ann Arbor, earning a dual degree in Political Science and Russian and Eastern European Studies.